phil-barrett/grblHAL-teensy-4.x/prebuilt.md

 Macintosh instructions [are here](https://www.pjrc.com/teensy/loader_mac.html).
 Follow the instructions there to install and run the loader.
 It should open as a small window.
 Then, from the File name, choose "Open HEX File" and open the .hex file you want and press OK.
 Select "Program" from the "Operations" menu, or click the Program button on the tool bar.
 It should display a brief loading message.
 You are ready to test it now

 #### Linux
 Instructions for Ubuntu [are here](https://www.pjrc.com/teensy/loader_linux.html).
 Other Linux versions work though you will need to build the loader for your platform.
-The [instructions and links to the github repostistory are here.](https://www.pjrc.com/teensy/loader_cli.html)
+The [instructions and links to the github repository are here.](https://www.pjrc.com/teensy/loader_cli.html)